Fellowships & Awards

 Extramural Fellowships are merit-based support provided by external national, international or private foundations.
 Many awards have competition due dates up to a year before the money is distributed for the following academic school year.

 International Fellowships are extramural fellowships that provide support for the student to conduct research outside of the United States.
+For information on funding opportunities and resources for international graduate students studying at UCI, read more here.

 Recruitment fellowships are awards administered by the UC Irvine Graduate Division.
 Graduate programs nominate their top newly admitted students for these additional funds to help increase yield.
 These fellowships include multi-year diversity fellowships as well as top off awards to department financial offers.